I started my PhD program in 2016 in Meteorology and Physical Oceanography (MPO) at the Rosenstiel School of Marine and Atmospheric Science

 With my PhD advisor's group, I have become involved with the Hurricane Field Program.
 My first chance to fly was in Hurricane Nate (2017).
-I was on two in-storm flights (171006H1 and 17007H1) and helped coordinate co-located dropsonde and AXBT launches to obtain a high spatial distrubtion of enthalpy fluxes.
+I was on two in-storm flights (171006H1 and 17007H1) and helped coordinate co-located dropsonde and AXBT launches to calculate air-sea enthalpy fluxes at a high spatial resolution.
 I was also on the pre-storm ocean survey, where our lab deployed approximately 50 ocean profilers.
 The left image is in-storm right before we entered the eyewall and the right image is me launching an ocean profiler via free fall during the pre-storm.

 This website is maintained by Joshua Wadler,